 The Beast-This unique weekly rake race awards cash prizes and tournament tickets to cash game grinders every week.
 This extra incentive is over and above BCP’s lucrative VIP program and is of absolutely no cost to the player.
 A portion of the rake is funneled to a cash leaderboard.
 The more hands a player plays, the higher they rank on the leaderboard and the more cash they make at the end of the race.
-To date, The Beast has awarded over $6.7 million in cash and tournament entries to players on the network.
+To date, The Beast has awarded over $18 million in cash and tournament entries to players on the network.

-The Cage-This nosebleed cash game in a time based tournament format is the first of its kind.
+The Cage-This nosebleed cash game in a time-based tournament format is the first of its kind.
 Players may buy-in directly or qualify via satellites for this 5 hour long $1000+$50 buy-in event.
 The blinds increase each hour of this “Must Play Event” with blinds from $5/$10 up to $25/$50.
 Whatever chips the player has at the end of the 5 hours is converted to cold hard cash!

 WSOP Main Event Qualifiers-BCP qualified 50 players for $12,500 prize packages in 2018, with a total of $625,000 awarded.